Phoenix Wright: Ace Attorney – Trials and Tribulations: Localization

 The localization of Trials and Tribulations was directed by Janet Hsu, with editing help from fellow localization director Andrew Alfonso.
 They changed several character names for the localization: Dahlia Hawthorne's English name came from the X Japan album Dahlia (1996), which Hsu was listening to at the time of the localization, as well as the short story "Rappaccini's Daughter".
-Her nickname, Dollie, was a reference to an attempted fan translation of Trials and Tribulations, in which she was named Dolly.
+Her nickname, Dollie, was a reference to an attempted fan translation of Trials and Tribulations, in which she was nicknamed Dolly.
 Among the initial ideas for Diego Armando's name were Joseph Cuppa, Xavier Barstucks, and William Havamug.
 Luke Atmey's catchphrase, rendered as "Zuvari" (ズヴァリ) in the Japanese version, was going to be changed to "Schwing!" at one point; Hsu eventually changed it to "Zvarri!", as she found it "catchy and eccentric like Atmey himself".
 Because Alfonso, who is from Canada, wanted to "show his Maple Pride", it was decided to make the judge's brother a Canadian.

 The localization team faced some issues when localizing the character Jean Armstrong: in the Japanese version, he is portrayed as an okama character, which at the time of the game's development was a general word for effeminate men, often implying homosexuality, but also used for biologically male persons who do drag or speak like women, regardless of their sexuality and gender, and even including trans women.
 Because of this, they only had a vague concept of "gay", and had to make it understandable for English-speaking players.
 Hsu looked through all information that is given about Jean in the game, and came to the conclusion that he is a gay cis man who likes to perform non-passing drag.
 Looking back at the game in 2014, Hsu said that she still thought Jean caused confusion due to the general public having a less informed and nuanced understanding of gender and sexuality at the time of the game's release.